The Best Places To Dive With Hammerhead Sharks

 The main dive area for hammerhead shark diving is Malpelo Island, where divers can enjoy hammerheads in schools of up to 300 sharks, plus Galapagos sharks, whale sharks, silky sharks, reef sharks and huge schools of fish.
 The best hammerhead shark dive sites at Malpelo include The Twins pinnacles, The Freezer wall dive and La Gringa.

 Coiba Island is often included in Panama liveaboard cruises and offers similarly abundant and diverse marine life, with both scalloped and great hammerhead sharks found there.
-Cathedral Rock pinnacles has a cleaning station visited by hammerheads.
+Cathedral Rock pinnacles have a cleaning station visited by hammerheads.

 Malpelo and Coiba Islands are challenging but rewarding dive destinations, best suited to adventurous and experienced divers.